Transport

 The client transport is how a client application connects to a session.
 It is a long-lived object that subscribes to the channel, materialises the session into a tree, and provides one or more views for the application to work with.

 The client transport is also responsible for connection resilience.
-It monitors channel continuity, detects if messages were lost during a disconnection, and ensures the session state remains consistent after reconnection.
+It monitors channel continuity, detects if messages were lost during a disconnection, and keeps the session state consistent after reconnection.

 A client transport is not the session.
 It is one participant's connection to the session.
-Multiple clients can be connected to the same session simultaneously, each with their own views and branch selections, all sharing the same underlying conversation state on the channel.
+Multiple clients connect to the same session simultaneously, each with their own views and branch selections, all sharing the same underlying conversation state on the channel.

 Understand the agent transport